 An introduction to the compounds, chemical reactions, and mechanisms that are important to the processes of living organisms.
 The emphasis will be on the major biochemical topics of enzyme structure and function, metabolism of sugars and fats, and the chemical aspects of genetic control of living organisms.
 Minimum grade of C required in Organic Chemistry I and II.
 BIOL 1107 or BIOL 2107 recommended.
-This section is for students participating in the GSW Honors Program.
-(3-0-3)
+(3-0-3) Prerequisites: